J.J. Spaun leads U.S. Open at Oakmont on a wild day of great shots and shockers

 The start of the round included Maxwell Moldovan holing out for eagle on the 484-yard opening hole.
 Toward the end, Tony Finau hit an approach just over the green, off a sprinkler head and into the grandstand, his Titleist marked by green paint of the sprinkler.
 He saved par.

-As the first round was headed for a conclusion — more than 13 hours of golf — only 10 players managed to break par.
+When the first round ended more than 13 hours after it started, only 10 players managed to break par.
 That's one fewer than the opening round in 2016.

 Scheffler, the heavy favorite as the No. 1 player in the world who had won three of his last four tournaments by a combined 17 shots, made a 6-foot birdie putt on his second hole.
 Then he found the Church Pew bunkers on the third and fourth holes, made bogey on both and was never under the rest of the day.